Skip to content

 3. Successful applications will involve students in meaningful ways.

-4. Winning communities will be featured on the Initiative website and its newsletter and will be asked to present during a poster session during Climate Week in September 2024.
+8. Winning communities will be featured on the EII website and newsletter and will be asked to present during a poster session during Climate Week in October 2024.

 EII Application Review Process